1.1.Dimensions and Shipping

 Do not water your tower with a hose because as it is difficult to learn how much water your tower actually requires.
 Once you have more experience and know how much water your tower needs, you can get away with using a hose.

-By watering with a container such as a 5 gallon bucket, you will learn how much water is ideal for your tower.
+By watering with a container such as a 1-2 gallon sprinkling can or 5 gallon bucket, you will learn how much water is ideal for your tower.

 Do not get plants wet during the hottest part of the day, as this can cause them to become damaged.